JoseFerreira125/JoseFerreira125/README.md

 ### Hi there 👋

-I'm José Ferreira, a backend software developer with over 4 years of experience specializing in the design, development, and maintenance of robust software systems.
+I'm José Ferreira, a backend software developer with over 4 years of experience specializing in the design, development, and maintenance of **robust, scalable, and resilient software systems**.
 I'm a creative problem-solver with a strong ability to quickly adapt to new technologies.

 ---